 By Larry Fine

-EAST RUTHERFORD, New Jersey (Reuters) - The New York Jets rose to their coach's challenge by striking early in a 32-3 thumping of the Jacksonville Jaguars on Sunday to boost their record to 2-0 in National Football League (NFL) action.
+NEW YORK (Reuters) - The New York Jets struck early and soared to a 32-3 thumping of the Jacksonville Jaguars to improve their record to 2-0 in National Football League (NFL) action on Sunday.

-New York also scored on the very next series, adding two points on Jacksonville's third offensive play when defensive end Muhammad Wilkerson sacked Jaguars quarterback Luke McCown in the end zone for a safety and grabbed a 15-3 advantage by intermission before turning the game into a blowout.
+New York scored on the very next possession, adding two points when defensive end Muhammad Wilkerson tackled Jaguars quarterback Luke McCown in the end zone for a safety.

 The vaunted defense of the Jets held the Jaguars offense to 203 total yards, and their dominant secondary intercepted Jacksonville quarterback McCown four times.

-McCown finished a dismal 6-for-19 passing for 59 yards before being replaced by first-round draft pick Blaine Gabbert, who went 5-of-6 for 52 yards in his NFL debut.
+McCown finished a dismal 6-for-19 passing with four interceptions before being replaced by first-round draft pick Blaine Gabbert, who went 5-of-6 for 52 yards in his NFL debut.

 The Jets travel to Oakland next week to play the Raiders, while Jacksonville visit the Carolina Panthers.

 (Reporting by Larry Fine; Editing by Frank Pingue)